 How Do I Know If I Qualify for a Loan with Square Capital?

 This is another mystery about Square Capital.
 Since there’s no application process, you won’t know if you qualify until an invitation appears in your account.
-It’s not clear if you can qualify by simply processing your typical sales volume, as opposed to gradually increasing your sales volume over time.
+It’s not clear if you can qualify by simply processing your typical sales volume instead of gradually increasing your sales volume over time.
 However, Square does clarify that eligible businesses must have a solid ratio of new customers to existing customers.
 This suggests that you must indeed exhibit an increase in your customer base to qualify for Square Capital.

 What Are Typical Square Capital Loan Amounts?